-Metal Finisher Machine Attendant Machinist Level II Quality Inspector
+Metal Finisher Machine Attendant Machinist Level II Quality Inspector Wieturi misher Muchine / Accentuant Quality inspector

 - The program will help students become proficient in setup, operations, and basic programming of manual and CNC operations. - The program will provide the student with the ability to determine process methods of machining, communicate process improvements, and identify necessary programming information. - The program will give students the skills to complete the National Institute of Metalworking Skills (NIMS) certification for level II machining operations.